Campus Community Gathers in Support of Undocumented Students

 "We strive to make students feel supported and welcomed at all times and will care, respect, and advocate for them," Marks-Gold says.
 "We have an open door policy so students can always utilize our office for support and resources.
 During this particularly difficult time, please know that our office is a safe space."

-“I felt that same despair [last] Wednesday,” says Nogueira, an astronomy major from Santa Cruz, Calif.
+“I felt that same despair [last] Wednesday,” says the astronomy major from Santa Cruz, Calif.
 “It doesn’t just affect our students but their families and anyone who cares about them.”

 Around the country, similar events took place at more than 80 other colleges and universities, coordinated by Movimiento Cosecha (Harvest Movement), which advocates for humane and permanent protection and dignity of all immigrants in the U.S.